 A*STAR oversees 18 biomedical sciences and physical sciences and engineering research entities, located in Biopolis and Fusionopolis, as well as their vicinity.
 These two R&D hubs house a bustling and diverse community of local and international research scientists and engineers from A*STAR's research entities as well as a growing number of corporate laboratories.
-Please visit www.a-star.edu.sg.
+For more information on A*STAR, please visit www.a-star.edu.sg.

 Ong Siok Ming (Ms)